 Take an inventory of items as you unpack them to make sure that you have all of the components.
 If any items are missing or damaged, contact your place of purchase.
-The following items come with your IBM IntelliStation A Pro computer:
+The following items come with your IBM IntelliStation Z Pro Type 6223 computer:

-- One keyboard
+- · One keyboard

 - One mouse

 - One power cord (9-ft line cord)

+- · One or two digital-to-analog video converters (some models)

 - One Device Drivers CD

 - One IBM IntelliStation Documentation CD

 - This Installation Guide